arduino-libraries/Arduino_Threads/docs/04-threadsafe-wire.md

 ### Synchronous thread-safe `Wire` access with `transfer_and_wait`
 ([`examples/Threadsafe_IO/Wire`](../examples/Threadsafe_IO/Wire))

-As the use of the `transfer` API might be difficult to grasp there's also a synchronous API call combining the request of the transfer and waiting for its result using `transfer_and_wait`. <!-- TODO: Not sure I understand the difference.
-This one is supposed to be synchroneous, but doesnt' seem so as wait() is called implicitely? --><!-- TODO: AFAIK we promote the use of camel case, that way it'd need to be transferAndWait() -->
+As the use of the `transfer` API might be difficult to grasp there's also a synchronous API call combining the request of the transfer and waiting for its result using `transfer_and_wait`.
 ```C++
 byte lsm6dsox_read_reg(byte const reg_addr)
 {